kamranafridi9220-prog/multi-agent-cognitive-enterprise-twin/README.md

 * What opportunities exist?
 * What risks should be monitored?
 * What may happen in the future?
+* What would happen under different business scenarios?
+* How should we respond to competitors?
 * What strategic action should be taken?

-The Cognitive Enterprise Twin was developed to bridge this gap by introducing multi-agent reasoning and decision intelligence capabilities into the business analytics workflow.
+The Cognitive Enterprise Twin was developed to bridge this gap by introducing multi-agent reasoning, scenario simulation, competitive intelligence, organizational learning, and decision intelligence capabilities into the business analytics workflow.

 ---